mickaelassaraf/medical_code_inference/README.md

 ## Create virtual env
-Open a terminal in Kubeflow and execute the following lines in it.
+Open a terminal in Kubeflow.
 Make sure you are in the right location and run:

 ```console
 git clone git@github.com:mickaelassaraf/medical_code_inference.git